 Applicants should submit the application and supporting documents to the Nicaraguan embassy or diplomatic mission in their country of residence.
 Upon approval, the applicant will receive a temporary residence visa that will allow them to live and work in Nicaragua for one year.

 While a temporary residence permit is issued for an initial period of one year, it can be renewed.
 After three years of living in Nicaragua as a temporary resident, foreign nationals will need to apply for permanent residence.
 This status must be renewed every five years as long as the individual is living in Nicaragua.

 Stay Compliant in Nicaragua With Globalization Partners

 Expanding your company’s operations in Nicaragua should be an exciting time, not a stressful one.
 Globalization Partners will ensure that your company is compliant from the start, taking on all of the risks and costs on your behalf.
-We’ll recruit, hire, and onboard employees, provide visa and immigration support, and set up payroll and compensation in Nicaragua.
+We’ll recruit, hire, and onboard employees, and set up payroll and compensation in Nicaragua.
 Our team will manage all of the details while you continue to manage your business.

-For more information about the benefits of our Global Expansion Platform™, contact us today.
+For more information about the benefits of our Global Expansion solution, contact us today.